 If your eBook is still in the Lulu QA review process (Pending status) you can withdraw it (go to My Lulu > My Projects > Manage Distribution and click Cancel), make revisions, and resubmit it for review.
 The revised eBook will move to the end of the queue.

 You can remove your eBook from distribution by clicking on the Manage Distribution button next to the title.
-Click Cancel for each distribution channel from which you wish to remove your eBook.
+Deselect each distribution channel from which you wish to remove your eBook and save your changes.

 Your eBook will be removed from the retailer’s site as part of the next scheduled site catalog update.